garfix/nli-go/doc/remarks.md

+## 2021-03-25

+Up until now, `go:list_foreach` only fails if all children fail.
+I need it to fail under certain circumstances.
+So I'm thinking about a

+    go:cancel()

+That breaks the loop and fails.

+---

+I created the function, but it turns out I don't need it for the demo.

 ## 2021-03-23

 The movements in the blocks world demo are now animated.
 The fact that the hand moved from A to B directly now became obvious, since it moved the blocks through other blocks.
 The hand now first moves up, before moving the block to another location.